CenterForOpenScience/cos.io/README.md

 *&ast;When developing new pages on a live site, one should preview the page first.*

 ## Addtional Notes
-- To use Gunicorn, instead of running the server with: `python manage.py runserver 17.0.0.1:4200`, use: `gunicorn website.wsgi`
+- You may have to set `SITE_ID = 1` in your `local.py`
+- The cos.io application will be expecting to have a caching server set up.
+You can use Redis for that!
 - To use Redis
     - Turn on Redis server by running `redis-server`.
     - Set the `CACHES` dict in local.py according to [the Wagtail docs](http://docs.wagtail.io/en/v0.8.7/howto/performance.html#cache).
+- To use Gunicorn, instead of running the server with: `python manage.py runserver 17.0.0.1:4200`, use: `gunicorn website.wsgi`
 - When a new page is published, a message will be sent to Flowdock to inform admins.
 Set the Flowdock API token as an environment variable.
 The format is: `export FLOWDOCKTOKEN='the_api_token_from_flowdock`
 - If need to export the Journal and Organization entries saved in database, run `python export_json.py`